liqotech/liqo/docs/examples/offloading-with-policies.md

 The above command configures the following aspects (see the dedicated [usage page](/usage/namespace-offloading.md) for additional information concerning namespace offloading configurations):

-* the `liqo-demo` namespace is replicated with the same name in the other clusters.
+* With the `EnforceSameName` mapping strategy, we instruct Liqo to create the offloaded namespace in the remote cluster with the same name as the local one.
+This is not required, but it has been done for the sake of clarity in this example.
-* the `liqo-demo` namespace, and the contained resources, are offloaded only to the clusters with the `topology.liqo.io/region=south` label.
+* The `liqo-demo` namespace, and the contained resources, are offloaded only to the clusters with the `topology.liqo.io/region=south` label.
-* the pods living in the `liqo-demo` namespace are free to be scheduled onto both physical and virtual nodes.
+* The pods living in the `liqo-demo` namespace are free to be scheduled onto both physical and virtual nodes.

 The *NamespaceOffloading* resource created by *liqoctl* in the `liqo-demo` namespace exposes the status of the offloading process, including a global *OffloadingPhase*, which is expected to be `Ready`, and a list of *RemoteNamespaceConditions*, one for each remote cluster.